 External radiotherapy doesn't make you radioactive.
 It is perfectly safe to be with other people, including children, throughout your course of treatment.

 You will probably have some side effects from radiotherapy treatment.
 The most common ones are

 - An inflamed bladder, making you want to pass urine very often

 - Sore skin in the area of the prostate and around the back passage

 - Loss of pubic hair

 Your side effects may last for several weeks after your treatment has finished.
 Tiredness can last for some months afterwards.
-There is detailed information about coping with side effects in this section.

 External radiotherapy can have side effects that last for longer than a few weeks.
 For most men, these symptoms settle down gradually but for some they are permanent.
 Unfortunately, your doctor cannot tell before you are treated whether you are likely to have permanent side effects.

 Possible permanent side effects include